daudsemab/daudsemab/README.md

 ## Hi! 👋

-I am Daud Semab, energetic for solving real world problems using Computer Science.
+I'm 👨‍💻 Daud Semab, energetic for solving real world problems using Computer Science.

 - 🆓 When time permits, I like to do Personal photography for fun or peace of mind.